Court Verdict: PDP names Igariwey, Udeogu as Ebonyi gov, deputy - New Telegraph

 The Peoples Democratic Party (PDP) has named a serving member of the House of Representatives, Iduma Enwo Igariwey as replacement to David Umahi as Ebonyi State Governor while Mr Fred Udeogu will replace Kelechi Igwe as deputy governor.

-Umahi and his deputy, Kelechi Igwe, as well as 17 members of Ebonyi State House of Assembly were on Tuesday sacked by an Abuja Federal High Court for defecting from PDP to the All Progressives Congress (APC).
+Umahi and his deputy, Kelechi Igwe, as well as 17 members of Ebonyi State House of Assembly were yesterday sacked by an Abuja Federal High Court for defecting from PDP to the All Progressives Congress (APC).

 “There is no constitutional provision that made the ballot transferrable from one party to the other,” Justice Ekwo stated.

-“And, lastly, we call on INEC to immediately withdraw the certificates of return from the 17 lawmakers and commence the process of conducting bye-elections to replace them.”
+“And, lastly, we call on INEC to immediately withdraw the certificates of return from the 17 lawmakers and commence the process of conducting byelections to replace them.”

 He singled out Justice Ekwo for special recognition, “particularly for being courageous and forthright in going for the substance of the law rather than the technicalities.”